What do you want to know?

 Moisturizers

-A moisturiser increases the water content of the stratum corneum (skin hydration), filling the spaces between ...
+Moisturisers increase the water content (hydration) of the stratum corneum (top layer of the skin) which fills the spaces between ...

 Pressure Therapy

-Pressure therapy, a standard care modality used to treat and prevent hypertrophic scars, involves wearing garments ...
+Pressure therapy is a standard treatment to prevent hypertrophic scars (mainly burn scars).
+Pressure therapy involves wearing ...

 Silicone Therapy

-Scars and skin graft donor sites require regular creaming to prevent the area from drying, cracking and becoming ...
+Scars and skin graft donor sites need regular creaming (moisturisation) to prevent the area from drying, cracking and becoming ...

 Topical Ointments and Creams

-A number of prescription and over-the-counter topical agents are available, which claim to alleviate symptoms ...
+Several prescription and over-the-counter topical agents are available, many claim to alleviate symptoms, improve ...

-Patients who sustain burn injuries can experience diminished activity performance caused by the sequelae of ...
+People who sustain burn injuries can experience reduced activity performance due to periods of immobilisation, ventilator ...

 Scar Massage